 The younger version of Carrie Bradshaw is a lot more likeable and a lot less problematic.
-This show introduces us to the teenage Carrie--before she became a famous NYC-based sex writer with a debatable amount of disposable income.
-It also sells us an equally unrealistic plot--a high school student ends up writing for Andy Warhol's Interview Magazine?
+This show introduces us to the teenage Carrie—before she became a famous NYC-based sex writer with a debatable amount of disposable income.
+It also sells us an equally unrealistic plot—a high school student ends up writing for Andy Warhol’s Interview Magazine?
 Sure.
-But it does have some fantastic supporting characters--young Samantha is sassy AF and Carrie's mentor Larissa's Big Dick Energy is hard to ignore.
-Oh, and her teenage love interest Sebastian is so fine, you'll wonder how Carrie's taste in men drastically worsened over the years (you guessed it--I hate Mr Big).
+But it does have some fantastic supporting characters—young Samantha is sassy AF and Carrie’s mentor Larissa’s Big Dick Energy is hard to ignore.
+Oh, and her teenage love interest Sebastian is so fine, you’ll wonder how Carrie’s taste in men drastically worsened over the years (yes, I’m talking about Mr Big).
 The only tragic part is that the series got cancelled after two seasons.

 All set to hate-watch these shows?

 Featured Image: Netflix